-Saturday, September 19, The Thacker Mountain Radio Hour continues our fall season with a show that dives deep into the soil and soul of southern writing and music.
+February 3-5 The Thacker Mountain Radio Hour celebrates a deep dive into the soil and soul of southern writing and music.
+(From Sept.2020)

 Guests: Southern fiction master Ron Rash, roots rock guitarist Luther Dickinson and soul songwriter Kyshona Armstrong